Arbiter04032000/XHTech/index.md

 <img align="centre" src="https://raw.githubusercontent.com/Arbiter04032000/xhTech/master/Testimage.png">

 ### Contact
-If you have any inquiries, a need for someone to break your lights into formulae, or just a chat, please get in contact!</br>
+If you have any inquiries, a need for someone to break your lights into formulae, or just a chat, please get in contact!<br>
 You can contact me through any of the methods below.<br><br>

  [*Email*](XavierHTech@gmail.com) ‾_ [*LinkedIn*](https://www.linkedin.com/in/xavier-hancock-a25282176/) _‾ [*Twitter*](https://twitter.com/XavierHTech)